Clem's scones

 Use a cookie cutter to cut out to your desired scone dimension (taller than wide is nice).

-Place the cut shapes onto a baking tray; wash with milk or egg for a golden top (milk was used in the result above).
+Place the cut shapes onto a baking tray; wash with milk or egg for a golden top.

 Bake at 180 degrees centigrade for at least 15 minutes.